 First, we specify some parameters, that will be used for the model creation:

-- PREP_AUTO is a parameter which defines if there is additional automatic data preparation required.
-In most cases this should be set to ON.
-Algorithm will then perform necessary transformation before actual data model is created.
+- PREP_AUTO is a parameter that defines if there is additional automatic data preparation required.
+In most cases, this should be set to ON.
+The algorithm will then perform the necessary transformation before the actual data model is created.

 - ASSO_MIN_SUPPORT defines minimum “cut-off” support.
-We can define this value to avoid running into too many samples with very rare occurance.
+We can define this value to avoid running into too many samples with very rare occurrences.

 - ASSO_MIN_CONFIDENCE defines minimum confidence in itemsets.
 It doesn’t make sense to set this value too high or too low as there could be only a couple of cases or too many.